re-rxjs/eslint-plugin-react-rxjs/docs/rules/no-connect-in-components.md

-# Ensures connect functions are not being called within Components (connect-in-components)
+# Ensures connect functions are not being called within Components (no-connect-in-components)

 `connectObservable` and `connectFactoryObservable` should be used to create a shared hook from an observable.
 They shouldn't be used directly in React Components